jclemans/Stack-Overfaux/README.md

 Summary
 -------
-Goal is to make a basic clone of Stack Overflow functionality.
+Goal is to make a basic clone of Stack Overflow functionality using AJAX.
+This is our first attempt at using AJAX in a ruby on rails app.

 User Stories
 ------------